9 to 5 (film): Production

-The film was based on an idea by Jane Fonda, who had recently formed her own production company, IPC Films:
+The film was based on an idea by Jane Fonda, who had recently formed her own production company IPC Films:

 My ideas for films always come from things that I hear and perceive in my daily life ...
-A very old friend of mine had started an organization in Boston called "Nine To Five", which was an association of women office workers.
+A very old friend of mine had started an organization in Boston called "Nine to Five", which was an association of women office workers.
 I heard them talking about their work and they had some great stories.
 And I've always been attracted to those 1940s films with three female stars.

 Fonda said the film was at first going to be a drama, but "any way we did it, it seemed too preachy, too much of a feminist line.
 I'd wanted to work with Lily [Tomlin] for some time, and it suddenly occurred to [her producing partner] Bruce and me that we should make it a comedy."
 Patricia Resnick wrote the first draft drama, and Fonda cast herself, Lily Tomlin, and Dolly Parton in the leads, the last in her first film role.

 Colin Higgins then came on board to direct and rewrite the script; part of his job was to make room for all three in the script.
 Higgins said Fonda was a very encouraging producer, who allowed him to push back production while the script was being rewritten.
 "He's a very nice, quiet, low-key guy", said Parton of Higgins.
 "I don't know what I would have done if I'd had one of those mean directors on my first film."
-Higgins admitted "he expected some tension", from working with three stars, "but they were totally professional, great fun and a joy to work with.
+Higgins admitted that he "expected some tension" from working with three stars, "but they were totally professional, great fun, and a joy to work with.
 I just wish everything would be as easy."